Camille DeAngelis

 Camille DeAngelis (born November 14, 1980) is an American novelist and travel writer.
 Her novel about teenage cannibals, Bones & All, won an Alex Award in 2016.
-The storyline deals with issues such as feminism, loneliness and self loathing, and the moral problem of flesh eating.
+The story line deals with issues such as feminism, loneliness and self-loathing, and the moral problem of flesh eating.
 A film adaptation was released in 2022.

+Biography

+DeAngelis is originally from New Jersey and attended New York University, graduating in 2002 with a B.A. in Fine Arts.
+She went on to attend the National University of Ireland, Galway, graduating in 2005 with an M.A. in writing.

-DeAngelis also published a self-help/memoir entitled Life Without Envy: Ego Management for Creative People in September 2016.
+DeAngelis published a self-help/memoir entitled Life Without Envy: Ego Management for Creative People in September 2016, and two travel books Moon Dublin and Moon Ireland.
+Her other fictional works include: Mary Modern (2007), Petty Magic (2010), Immaculate Heart (2016) and The Boy from Tomorrow (2018).

+DeAngelis lives in Washington, D.C. and is a board member of the Writers' Room of Boston where she previously lived.